Last Updated on September 5, 2022 by Federal Disability Lawyer

-I am often asked whether or not it is more difficult to get disability retirement benefits under FERS or CSRS based upon a psychiatric medical condition (e.g., PTSD, Major Depression, Anxiety, panic attacks, Bipolar Disorder, etc.).
-Does the Office of Personnel Management deny a disability retirement application which is based solely upon a psychiatric condition?
-Should a FERS or CSRS disability retirement application always include a physical condition?
+I am often asked whether or not it is more difficult to get OPM Disability Retirement benefits based upon a psychiatric medical condition (e.g., PTSD, Major Depression, Anxiety, panic attacks, Bipolar Disorder, etc.).
+Does the Office of Personnel Management deny a Federal Disability Retirement application which is based solely upon a psychiatric condition?
+Should a FERS Disability Retirement application always include a physical condition?
 The short and simple answer is an unequivocal “No”.

 The point in all of this is that there really is no substantive difference between psychiatric disabilities and physical ones, anymore; the societal stigma of “psychiatric medical conditions” has largely disappeared, and the Office of Personnel Management — in my experience — treats both psychiatric disabilities and physical disabilities on an equal par.